-- Ensure the performance of cooling and heating equipment in residential buildings but also electronics packaging, server rocks, engines or data centers;
+- Ensure the performance of cooling and heating equipment in residential buildings, but also in electronics packaging, server rocks, engines or data centers

-- Predict pedestrians’ comfort, reduce contaminant dispersal from chemical stacks, and predict wind loads on external buildings or structures.
+- Predict pedestrians’ comfort, reduce contaminant dispersal from chemical stacks, and investigate wind loads on external buildings or structures.

-Introduced after Hurricane Katrina in 2005, “Passive Survivability” refers to the building’s ability to maintain critical life-support conditions in the event of extended loss of power, heating fuel, or water.
+Introduced after Hurricane Katrina in 2005, “Passive Survivability” refers to a building’s ability to maintain critical life-support conditions in the event of extended loss of power, heating fuel, or water.

-Suggested to become a standard design criterion for houses, apartment buildings, and schools and being strongly linked to high-performance and renewable power design buildings, “passive survivability” ensures that a home can continue to shelter inhabitants for a long period of time in case of disasters such as storms, heat waves, floods or even droughts.
+This potentially life-saving design is widely encouraged as a standard criterion for houses, apartment buildings, and schools.
+It is strongly linked to high-performance and renewable power design buildings, while “passive survivability” ensures that a home can continue to shelter inhabitants for a long period in the event of disasters such as storms, heatwaves, floods, or even droughts.

-As more and more investments are being made in the construction industry, HVAC companies need to keep up with the trends leading this fast-growing sector.
-New technologies and energy efficiency are key topics in the next years when it comes to staying competitive in the HVAC world.
+As more and more investments are being made in the construction industry, HVAC companies need to keep up with the changing trends at the forefront of this fast-growing sector.
+New technologies and energy efficiency are key topics in the coming years as the manufacturers strive to remain competitive within the industry.

-SimScale is the first cloud-based 3D engineering simulation platform that allows anyone on the product development team to simulate the physical behavior of their products within a standard web browser.
+SimScale is the first cloud-based 3D engineering simulation platform that allows anyone on the product development team to simulate the physical behavior of their designs within a standard web browser.

-If you are interested in learning more about how HVAC equipment engineers can leverage simulation for their HVAC design, read this case study describing how Austrian company IBEEE used SimScale to design a more efficient passive ventilation system for houses achieving a 40% improvement in the flow rate.
+If you are interested in learning more about how an HVAC engineer can leverage simulation for their HVAC design, read this case study describing how Austrian company IBEEE used SimScale to design a more efficient passive ventilation system for houses achieving a 40% improvement in the flow rate.